Chemaclass/chemaclass.com/content/books/oeur/en/21-2016-noviembre.md

 The two most significant human errors are the religious and political denigration to which we have led ourselves.
 And I say two when I could say one; we could abstract these branches, as distant as they are linked, into a single fantasy that seeks the well-being of oneself.

 What is religion if not a spiritual utopia?
-It is not conclusive but adaptive, according to the time and cultural trends, in which, as rational beings, we have been evolving.
+It is not conclusive but adaptive, according to the time and cultural trends in which, as rational beings, we have been evolving.
 And what is politics if not the administrative ideal of the public with which it seems we are obliged to coexist?

 Both politics and religion have always gone hand in hand, to a greater or lesser extent.
 And I don't mean that they are superficially linked, although historically they have been.
 Even if we try to unlink them today, this connection goes beyond an apparent simple connection.